 The Dominican Republic has issued a warrant for the arrest of Peralta who remains at large.

 César the Abuser’s wife is Marisol Mercedes Franco.

-Franklin Franco escaped from prison in the US and has been wanted by the US Marshal Service since 1987 on an outstanding warrant from the SDNY.
+Francisco Franco escaped from prison in the US and has been wanted by the US Marshal Service since 1987 on an outstanding warrant from the SDNY.
 A number of Dominican news articles, including this one, say that Franco was connected at the highest levels and protected by the Dominican Republic government for decades and that the government refused to take steps to extradite him to the US.

 According to media reports in the Dominican Republic, Marisol Franco used to be married to Sergio Moya de la Cruz.

-Sergio Moya’s associate in the bancas gambling business was at one time, Winston Rizik Rodriguez, another major drug trafficker wanted by the US Marshal Service, who is currently incarcerated in the Dominican Republic serving a ten year sentence for money laundering and drug trafficking.
+Sergio Moya’s associate in the bancas gambling business was at one time, Winston Rizik Rodriguez, (above) another major drug trafficker wanted by the US Marshal Service, who is currently incarcerated in the Dominican Republic, serving a ten year sentence for money laundering and drug trafficking.

 The Dominican Republic is known as a premier transit country for drugs from Colombia and Mexico en route to Canada, the US and Europe because of its non-existent financial crime controls and its pervasive corruption.
-It is also known as a major human trafficking country where mostly Venezuelian children and teenagers who are trafficked there, are forced into sex slavery for tourists from the US, Canada and Europe.
+It is also known as a major human trafficking country where Venezuelian children and teenagers trafficked there, are forced into sex slavery for tourists from the US, Canada and Europe.